 An expert team has a deep understanding of different model architectures and their strengths and weaknesses.
 They know when to use a particular model for a specific problem and how to get the most value from the data by using the right model.
 They’re also skilled in tailoring models to fit the unique requirements of a particular use case, which can greatly improve the performance of the model.

-Beyond our internal research programs, our machine learning teams partner with universities to advance the state-of-the-art in machine learning.
-These university programs develop model architectures on public datasets and are incorporated into Proofpoint systems by our data scientists.
+Beyond our internal research programmes, our machine learning teams partner with universities to advance the state-of-the-art in machine learning.
+These university programmes develop model architectures on public datasets and are incorporated into Proofpoint systems by our data scientists.

 We use these data to train our ML models and make sure they’re always up to date with the latest information about emerging threats.
 By doing so, our models identify and mitigate threats more effectively, leading to better overall protection for all our customers.
 This high-level view, combined with our team of ML experts and threat researchers, sets Proofpoint apart in the industry and provides our customers with a truly comprehensive security solution.